Ajla Tomljanović: 2022: Two major quarterfinals; victory over Williams

-2023: Australian Open withdrawal
+2023: First WTA 125 title, career-high ranking

-Late 2022, Tomljanovic was announced to be a part of the Australian 2023 United Cup team.
-Tomljanovic arrived in Sydney to play the event.
+Tomljanović was announced to be a part of the Australian 2023 United Cup team, and arrived in Sydney to play the event.
 Australia was placed in Group D with Great Britain and Spain.
-Before Australia's tie against Great Britain, Tomljanovic announced her withdrawal from her first match against Harriet Dart due to a knee injury.
-Tomljanovic was then scheduled to play Spain's Paula Badosa in the following days, however she did not participate for the same reason.
+Before Australia's tie against British team, Tomljanović announced her withdrawal from her first match against Harriet Dart due to a knee injury.
+Tomljanović was then scheduled to play Spain's Paula Badosa in the following days, however, she did not participate for the same reason.

-Tomljanovic then skipped the Adelaide International and travelled to Melbourne to prepare for the upcoming 2023 Australian Open.
-Tomljanovic was scheduled to play Nadia Podoroska of Argentina in the first round of the event.
-Unfortunety, two days before the start of the tournament Tomjlanovic again had to withdraw from her home Grand Slam due to the same lingering knee issue.
+Tomljanović then skipped the Adelaide International and travelled to Melbourne to prepare for the upcoming 2023 Australian Open.
+She was scheduled to play Nadia Podoroska of Argentina in the first round of the event.
+Two days before the start of the tournament, Tomjlanović again had to withdraw from her home major event due to the same lingering knee issue.

+Despite the hiatus, she reached a career-high ranking of world No. 32 on 3 April 2023.

+Tomljanović returned at the US Open where she beat Panna Udvardy in three sets but had to withdraw due to fatigue before her second-round match with fourth seed Elena Rybakina.

+Tomljanovic received a wildcard for the WTA 1000 event in Guadalajara, Mexico where she lost in the first round to Taylor Townsend.

+In November, she won the WTA 125 tournament in Florianópolis defeating Martina Capurro Taborda in the final.
+This was her first title at this level.